 A young lad of eight years, influenced by my father and uncle to shoot a bow.
 Little known then that a small lad of middle Michigan would love archery for the rest of time.
 I can't remember where my first bow went, perhaps lost in a forgotten closet, to be found later by someone unknown.
 I would hope (that other people) enjoy archery as much as I do.
 I look at archery as (giving) to others my joy of the traditional archery field.
 When I see new books and magazines this makes me feel there is someone with the same feelings.
-I welcome your new magazine and have told many friends...
+I welcome your new magazine and have told many friends....

-plenty, your arrows are straight....

-Harold White Palmer, Alaska Let Me See Eyelashes I was happy to see your magazine in an Illinois gas station on the way back to Wisconsin from an Iowa whitetail hunting weekend.
+I hope and pray your adventures are plenty, your arrows are straight....
+Harold White Palmer, Alaska Let Me See Eyelashes I was happy to see your magazine in an Illinois gas station on the way back to Wisconsin from an Iowa whitefail hunting weekend.
 Please sign me up.
 I've hunted with a recurve or longbow for the last ten years and subscribe to one traditional and two "string gun" magazines.
 We really need another traditional point of view because I don't consider the modern archery arms race really archery.
 Who wants to shoot an animal at fifty to sixty yards?
-Give me a ten yard shot where I can see eyelashes.
-To answer your Reader Survey: I only hunt with a traditional bow, in fact hunting with something other than archery equipment is called shopping, My interests in hunting do include the L&R: Davy Crockett once said, "I leave end in September and begin in January.
+Give me a ten vard shot where I can see evelashes.
+To answer your Reader Survey: I only hunt with a traditional bow, in fact hunting with something other than archery equipment is called shopping. some strange reason the relationships always sure you're right-then go ahead." end in September and begin in January.
 Do we (humans) rut?...
 Yes, I confess I have bought hunting equipment in the last six months (hours).
 I think I average one bow every six months, two in the last six.
 I don't plan to purchase anything in the next six, but I know that will change (since) I'm going to Africa....
 My shirt size is large and I'll bet its hard to get a magazine off the ground.
 Sign me up for three years.
 Best of luck.
 Todd M. Szmania New Berlin, WI God Bless!